Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 You want to explore interpersonal dynamics rather than follow a set script

-You've already tried structured approaches without lasting success
+You've tried structured approaches without lasting success

-3. Proactive vs. Reactive Orientation
+Dimension 3: Proactive vs. Reactive Orientation

 Do you want to prevent fires or put them out?